Interviewing and Selecting Job Candidates: Washington

 Author: Ina R. Silvergleid

-- A state law now curtails employers' efforts to gain access to a job applicant's social media accounts.
-See Social Media Password Protection Law.
+- Washington curtails employers' efforts to gain access to a job applicant's social media accounts.
+See Social Media Password Protection.

 - Employers are protected from providing a job reference when it is made in good faith.
 See Reference Checks.